balajic3010/Machine-Learning-Projects/Laptop Price Prediction using Linear Regression/README.md

 After training, the model was used to predict prices for unseen laptop configurations.
 This project demonstrates feature engineering, data preprocessing, and linear regression model building.

-Technologies Used : Python, Pandas, NumPy, Scikit-learn Key Concepts : Linear Regression, Data Preprocessing, One-Hot Encoding, Prediction
+Technologies Used : Python, Pandas, NumPy, Scikit-learn, Seaborn